 The update-policy clause allows more fine-grained control over which updates are allowed.
 It specifies a set of rules, in which each rule either grants or denies permission for one or more names in the zone to be updated by one or more identities.
-Identity is determined by the key that signed the update request, using either TSIG or update-policy rules are only meaningful for zones of type primary, and are not allowed in any other zone type.
+Identity is determined by the key that signed the update request, using either TSIG or SIG(0).
+In most cases, update-policy rules only apply to key-based identities.
+There is no way to specify update permissions based on the client source address.

+update-policy rules are only meaningful for zones of type primary, and are not allowed in any other zone type.
 It is a configuration error to specify both allow-update and update-policy at the same time.